 “Structurally, the drilled wellbore looks to be safe and secure.”

 Wet contact: a contact’s controlling source voltage is from the device itself.

 “We don’t want voltage in this device from a foreign source.
 So, supply a wet contact device.”

 What are your favorite engineering slang words and expressions?
-Also, which engineering slang words and expressions do you think are the most strange?
+Which engineering slang words and expressions do you find the most strange?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER